tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 Since the Postprocessing subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data.
 2. An optional prefix to indicate the exact scan identifiers to base the average T1 scan on.
-Simply press enter to base the average brain on the raw T1 scans of each subject.
-3. An input that determines whether or not the individual (raw) T1 scans need to be normalized first, or whether this has already been done.
-Enter 1 to normalize the (raw) T1 scans first, or 0 to skip this option.
+Enter n for the normalized T1 images.

 The *create_average_brain* method creates an output NIFTI image in the working directory called (e.g.) working_dir > **MARS_Average_Brain_REST.nii** or **BETER_Average_Brain_REST.nii**.